healthy Indian festival foodhealthy Indian festival food

 SAMOSA

-14. Khoya / Milk Barfi (mostly in all seasons, but popular in Diwali / Springtime): This dense fudge-like sweet is another popular festival treat.
-Made with condensed milk, sugar, and nuts, barfi can be a good source of calcium and protein, depending on the ingredients used.
-Opting for homemade barfi with nuts and natural sweeteners like honey can make it a more nutritious choice.
+14. Khoya / Milk Barfi (mostly in all seasons, but popular in Diwali / Springtime): This sweat fudge-like desert is another very popular Indian festival treat.
+Made with condensed milk, sugar and nuts a barfi can be a good source of calcium and protein.
+Prefer eating homemade barfi added with nuts and natural sweeteners like honey makes it a more nutritious choice.

 Barfi - healthy Indian festival food